ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-5-MTHF is our top-ranked form of Folate with best absorption bioavailability.
-It outperforms Folic Acid based on peer-reviewed absorption research.
+Not sure which to buy?
+5-MTHF is our top-ranked form of Folate, and it outperforms Folic Acid based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating